Chrisarev/portfolioV2/README.md

 Technology
 --------------------------------
-Front-end created using React + Vite.
+Front-end created using React.
 Back-end created with Express.

 License
 --------------------------------